ccmbioinfo/FORCAST/README.md

     git clone https://github.com/ccmbioinfo/FORCAST.git
 ```

 Navigate to the `FORCAST` directory.
-By default, the `.env` file defines yeast (*Saccharomyces_cerevisiae*) as the organism of interest with genome assembly R64-1-1:
+The `sample.env` file defines yeast (*Saccharomyces_cerevisiae*) as the organism of interest with genome assembly R64-1-1:
 ```
     ORGANISM=Saccharomyces_cerevisiae
     ASSEMBLY=R64-1-1
 ```

-Change these defaults to your desired organism/genome build if they are different.
+Rename the file to `.env` and change these defaults to your desired organism/genome build if they are different.
 A full list of available genomes can be found at [ftp://ftp.ensembl.org/pub/current_fasta](ftp://ftp.ensembl.org/pub/current_fasta).

 From within the `FORCAST` directory, build the docker container: